 Keeping up with the latest SEO developments has never been easy.
 By the time current trends are understood new ones appear.
 Sometimes, an SEO trend that worked wonders yesterday becomes suddenly ineffective, or in some cases, even harmful.

 Here are a few trends that matter now, and that you will do well to consider.

-Make no mistake, keyword optimization is crucial for good SEO, but it’s not the first thing you should consider when creating content.
-Think about relevancy, value, authorship, freshness, accuracy, links, call to action.
-Keyword optimization comes after these.
-If you start with it, there’s a good chance that you will ignore one or more of the other factors mentioned.
-When choosing your keywords remember that keyword accuracy and relevancy are more important than search volume.
+Make no mistake — keyword optimization is crucial for good SEO.
+But it’s not the first thing you should consider when creating content.
+Think about relevancy, value, authorship, freshness, accuracy, links, and calls to action.
+All these have priority.
+Keyword optimization comes after.
+Also, when choosing your keywords remember that keyword accuracy and relevancy are more important than search volume.

 As the number of people who access the Web exclusively through smartphones and tablets continues to rise, it has become a must for every business to offer a mobile-friendly site.
-The quick mobile-optimization plugins that content management systems provide are not always good enough, especially when it comes to online stores and other sophisticated business websites; therefore, hiring web developers to optimize your site for mobile usage is necessary.
+The quick mobile-optimization plugins that content management systems provide are not always good enough.
+Especially not when it comes to online stores.
+So, consider hiring web developers to optimize your site for mobile.

 Google introduced not so long ago the Disavow links tool, which enables webmasters to remove bad links that harm their search engine ranking.
 This tool targets mostly those affected by Google’s algorithm updates, but it can also be used by webmasters who want to eliminate specific poor quality or offensive links.
 In 2013 it’s no longer enough to get good links – you must also guard against getting bad ones.